mgifford/EHRCON25-Barcelona/README.md

 ---

+## Top Picks

+If you only have time for a few meals, here are some of my personal favorites:

+- [D’Vijff Vlieghen](places/d-vijff-vlieghen.md) — A classic Amsterdam dining spot with history and character.
+- [De Hapjeshoek](places/de-hapjeshoek.md) — Surinamese street food, quick and flavorful.
+- [Pancake House Upstairs](places/pancake-house-upstairs.md) — Tiny, quirky, and some of the best pancakes in the city.

+---

 ## How it works
 - Each place has its own Markdown file in `/places` with details (address, neighborhood, why it’s good, tips).
 - The full list is also in `/data/places.csv` for quick reference.